Capt. Alden Partridge’s brainchild institution celebrates its 201st birthday and the bicentennial of its admitting students

 Norwich welcomed its first students on Sept.
 4, 1820.

 Partridge (1785-1854) founded the university in the town where he’d grown up on his family’s farm.
 He attended Dartmouth College from 1802 to 1805, then entered the U.S. Military Academy at West Point, graduating in 1806.

 As the Sullivan Museum and History Center relates, Partridge commissioned into the U.S. Army in 1807, becoming a 1st lieutenant in the Corps of Engineers, and started teaching mathematics at West Point.
 Partridge was promoted to captain in 1811 and to an engineering professorship in 1813.
-He served as acting superintendent of the Corps of Engineers from 1808 until 1815, then became superintendent.
+He served as the Corps of Engineers’ acting superintendent from 1808 until 1815, then became superintendent.

-Around 1815, the museum reported, Partridge and his fellow West Point faculty members began feuding over cadet discipline, institutional finances and the appropriate balance between military and academic education.
-Partridge ultimately court-martialed and relieved of his duties in 1817.
+Around 1815, the museum reported, Partridge and his fellow West Point faculty members began feuding over cadet discipline, institutional finances and the appropriate military-academic education balance.
+Partridge was court-martialed and relieved of his duties in 1817.

 “He began almost immediately to make plans for his own military academy,” the museum’s essay reads.
 “The seeds of Norwich University had been planted.”